AaravKhanduja/cse15l-lab-reports/lab3.md

 file.java	test.cpp
 aaravkhanduja@Aaravs-MacBook-Pro-2 test-folder %`

-2. It could also be used to count files matching the criteria you state<br>
+2. It could also be used to count files matching the criteria you state<br><br>
 For example, with the same folder called test-folder which has a bunch of files. <br>
 `aaravkhanduja@Aaravs-MacBook-Pro-2 test-folder % ls
 file.java	run2.txt	tester.txt